ballerina-platform/ballerina-dev-website/code-of-conduct.md

 ---
 layout: ballerina-inner-page
-title: The Ballerina Code of Conduct
+title: The Ballerina Contributor Covenant Code of Conduct
+intro: This code of conduct aims at establishing a baseline standard of behavior to provide a safe and comfortable environment for all members of the Ballerina community who are originated from different backgrounds.
 permalink: /code-of-conduct
 ---

-# Contributor Covenant Code of Conduct

-This code of conduct aims at establishing a baseline standard of behavior to provide a safe and comfortable environment for all members of the Ballerina community who are originated from different backgrounds.

 ## Our pledge